icopy-site/awesome/docs/awesome/awesome-cl.md

 widespread, or not considered as stable.
 For example, we prefer Spinneret over Cl-Who.

-Add something new!
-See the [contributing](#contributing) section for adding something to the list.
+list.

 This is released under the GNU Free Documentation License - its text